watchernyu/REDQ/README.md

 [REDQ code explained video tutorial (Google Drive Link)](https://drive.google.com/file/d/1ZUuDK6KUqAGJFaqsM5ITZ_ZyRvThaRn_/view?usp=sharing)

+## Data and reproducing figures in REDQ
+The data used in the REDQ paper can be downloaded here:
+[REDQ DATA download link](https://drive.google.com/file/d/1mpdb2OXxEembO83hiAXfN8DYeSy6Gl1o/view?usp=sharing) (Google Drive Link, ~80 MB)

+To reproduce the figures, first download the data, and then extract the zip file to `REDQ/data`.
+So now a folder called `REDQ_ICLR21` should be at this path:  `REDQ/data/REDQ_ICLR21`.

+Then you can go into the `plot_utils` folder, and run the `plot_REDQ.py` program there.
+You will need `seaborn==0.8.1` to run it correctly.
+We might update the code later so that it works for newer versions but currently seaborn newer than 0.8.1 is not supported.
+If you don't want to mess up existing conda or python virtual environments, you can create a new environment and simply install seaborn 0.8.1 there and use it to run the program.

+If you encounter any problem or cannot access the data (can't use google or can't download), please open an issue to let us know!
+Thanks!

 ## Environment setup
 Note: you don't need to exactly follow the tutorial here if you know well about how to install python packages.